elixir-lang/elixir-lang.github.com/getting-started/binaries-strings-and-char-lists.markdown

 ## Char lists

-A char list is nothing more than a list of characters:
+A char list is nothing more than a list of code points.
+Char lists may be created with single-quoted literals:

 ```iex
 iex> 'hełło'